gruncellka/porto-data/README.md

 3. Make your changes
 4. Run `make quality` to validate
 5. Commit (pre-commit hooks validate automatically)
-6. If `metadata.json` was regenerated, stage it and commit again
+6. If `metadata.json` was regenerated, stage it: `git add metadata.json` and commit again
 7. Submit a pull request

 ### Adding New Data